-Amicus Therapeutics announced the beginning of the availability of Galafold (migalastat) to treat Fabry disease in Japan, making this the first oral precision medicine available for patients with an amenable mutation ...
+Amicus Therapeutics announced the beginning of the availability of Galafold (migalastat) to treat Fabry disease in Japan, making this the first oral precision medicine available for patients with an amenable mutation in ...
 Read more

 April is Fabry Disease Awareness Month, and Amicus Therapeutics helped to raise awareness about the disease, as well as Pompe disease, by participating in a series of activities throughout the month.
 Fabry disease ...
 Read more

 Amicus Therapeutics has launched Healing Beyond Disease, an initiative designed to celebrate people living with rare diseases, like Fabry disease, and their loved ones.
 “We are thrilled and honored to officially launch Healing ...
 Read more

 Biotechnology companies Shire and NanoMedSyn are collaborating on research to evaluate a potential enzyme replacement therapy (ERT) for lysosomal storage disorders, including Fabry disease.
 Under the terms of the new ...
 Read more

 The U.S. Food and Drug Administration will be giving priority review to Amicus Therapeutics’ Fabry disease therapy Galafold (migalastat).
 Fabry disease is caused by mutations of the GLA gene.
-Amicus asked the FDA ...
+Amicus asked the FDA to ...
 Read more

 Amicus Therapeutics recently announced the launch of Galafold (migalastat) in Spain for the long-term treatment of anyone who has Fabry disease and is older than 16 years.
-Following final regulatory adjustments, Galafold ...
+Following final regulatory adjustments, Galafold is ...
 Read more

 The Canadian Drug Expert Committee (CDEC) has recommended in favor or reimbursement of Galafold (migalastat) for long-term treatment of adults with a confirmed diagnosis of Fabry disease and who have an amenable ...
 Read more